determin1st/sm-base/promise.md

-the bluff is clearly illustrated above. although both functions look similar and have the same purpose, only synchronous did all the job intended.
+the bluff is clearly illustrated above. although both functions look similar and have the same purpose, only synchronous variant did all the job intended.

-refined asynchronous variants usually return something like promise of completion (passive) or means of observation (active).. anyway, it does only preparation for the job or little part of the job.
+***high level asynchronicity*** returns something like promise (aka promise of completion) or a future (aka future observer) object and only does preparation for the job or a little part of the job - that's why it returns blazingly fast.

-head to head speed comparison
-will always be after synchronous variant:
+adequate head to head comparison will always be after synchronous variant:
 ```php
 $t1 = hrtime(true);